DarPady/IO/README.md

 ---

 ## License
-This project is licensed under the Freeware License.
-It may not be sold or modified in any way, such as by adding your own advertisement inside.
-It can only be distributed in its original, unchanged form.
+This project is released under the Freeware License.
+It may not be sold or altered in any form, including the addition of advertisements.
+Distribution is permitted only in its original, unmodified version.

 ---

 ## Authors
-For questions or suggestions, feel free to reach out:
+If you have any questions or suggestions, you can contact us:
 - **GitHub Profile**: [DarPady](https://github.com/DarPady)
                       [rutkowskaj](https://github.com/rutkowskaj)
                       [KatarzynaZaniewska](https://github.com/KatarzynaZaniewska)